BradPatras/in-fruit-kmp/readme.md

 ## Dev Notes

 After adding the swiftpackage gradle plugin, I had to disable the caching options in [gradle.properties](gradle.properties) to fix some build errors I was getting.

+For the android dependency, i'm going to try to use github packages.
+For the iOS dependency, i'm going to use the github releases page of this repo.